 Statement of Beliefs

-- Jesus Christ is the eternal Son of God, was born of a virgin and is both fully God and fully human.
+Jesus Christ is the eternal Son of God, born of a virgin, and both fully God and fully human.

-We accept the Bible as God’s only, complete and full revelation of Himself to man.
+We accept the Bible as God’s only, complete, and full revelation of Himself to man.
 The 39 books of the Old Testament and 27 books of the New Testament are infallible and without error.
-Through the study of the Bible a man can understand all that he needs to know concerning eternal salvation, his relationship to God in this life and God’s plan for the world.
+Through the study of the Bible, man can understand all that he needs to know concerning eternal salvation, his relationship to God in this life, and God’s plan for the world.
 There is no additional revelation from God that a believer will receive or need in this life.
-Every truth in the Scripture is given for our benefit and by the application of the Bible to life, the believer can live to please God.
+Every truth in the Scripture is given for our benefit; and by the application of the Bible to life, the believer can live to please God.